Marcus Mlynikowski

-Marcus Mlynikowski (born 6 July 1992) is a German professional footballer who plays as a left-back for Danish club Middelfart Boldklub.
+Marcus Mlynikowski (born 6 July 1992) is a German professional footballer who plays as a left-back for Danish 2nd Division club Middelfart Boldklub.

 Career

 On 12 August 2020, Mlynikowski joined Danish 1st Division club Fremad Amager.
 Mlynikowski was loaned out to Danish 2nd Division club Kolding IF for the rest of the season on 31 January 2022.
 On 20 July 2022, Mlynikowski joined Middelfart Boldklub.

+During 2024, alongside his playing career in Middelfart, Mlynikowski worked at Kolding IF's academy as a physical coach.
+In December 2024 he was employed in a similar position at Esbjerg fB.